AnimeThemes/animethemes-api-docs/docs/animetheme/show/README.md

 ---
-title: AnimeTheme Show
+title: Anime Theme Show
 ---

 <Block>

-# AnimeTheme Show Endpoint
+# Anime Theme Show Endpoint

-The AnimeTheme show endpoint returns an AnimeTheme resource.
+The anime theme show endpoint returns an anime theme resource.

-For example, the `/api/animetheme/3373` endpoint will return the AnimeTheme resource Bakemonogatari OP1.
+For example, the `/api/animetheme/3373` endpoint will return the OP1 anime theme resource for the Bakemonogatari anime.

 ## URL